 Book and toy drive

 Put up a stand or a box in a public area where you’ll be collecting donations.
-Promote your event – post online, put signs up and let everyone know that you’ll be collecting books and toys for donation to children.
-If you’re doing this in your office or school, we suggest emailing everyone to let them know where and when you’ll be taking donations, or placing a box in different public places for multiple donation points.
-Donate everything you receive to a school, community center or children’s hospital of your choice for an amazing impact!
+Promote your event by posting online, putting up signs, and letting everyone in your community know that you’ll be collecting books and toys for donation.
+Donate what you collect to a school, community center, or children’s hospital of your choice.

 Pop up library

 Build a pop-up library and invite your community to donate and take books.
-A great way to meet fellow readers!
 Find a neighborhood that does not have a library, yet has a facility or free space that can be turned into a library.
-This doesn’t have to be a huge space – if you can fit a few shelves or a small cupboard, it works perfectly.
-If the place needs an overhaul – painting, fixing, cleaning and/or equipment – ask for donated materials and recruit volunteers to help in renovations.
-Encourage community members to donate used books they don’t read anymore and just have around the house – print posters or spread word of your library online to let everyone know where they can donate their books.
-Celebrate the library launch with the community, host an event or a fun story time for kids.
+If the place needs an overhaul – painting, fixing, cleaning, and/or equipment – ask for donated materials and recruit volunteers to help.
+Arrange for storage space for collected books and build a pop-up library!
+Encourage community members to donate used books.
+Once you have enough books to get going, celebrate the launch of your new library with a fun storytime for kids.
+This is a great way to meet fellow readers!